Gilmerton Cove

 Gilmerton Cove is a series of underground passageways and chambers hand-carved from sandstone located beneath the streets of Gilmerton, an ex-mining village, now a southeastern suburb of Edinburgh, Scotland.
-There are many theories about the origins of the Cove and its purpose.
+There has been much speculation about the origins of the Cove and its purpose.

-A five-year collaborative project between Gilmerton Heritage Trust and The City of Edinburgh Council allowed the newly restored Cove to open in 2003 as an educational resource for the community as well as a place to visit.

-18th Century
+The cove was restored and opened as a tourist attraction in 2003.
+It operated until the COVID-19 pandemic, and is closed as of 2023.

+History

 In 1721 the cove was first mentioned in the local Kirk (church) minutes where George Paterson (a blacksmith or baker) was accused of selling alcohol on the sabbath to many people as they visited his 'caves'.

-Thomas Pennant's 1769 book A Tour In Scotland mentions the Cove in the context of Newbattle Abbey saying that "In the woods adjacent to this seat are some subterraneous (sic) apartments and passages cut out of the live rock: they seem to have been excavated by the ancient inhabitants of the country either as receptacles for their provisions, or a retreat for themselves and families in time of war, in the same manner, as Tacitus relates, as was customary with the old Germans."

 Extensive archaeological and historical research has failed to resolve the mystery.
 In 2017, research by scientists from University of St Andrews and University of Edinburgh using ground-penetrating radar indicated that the network of passageways and chambers may be more extensive than that currently exposed.

-Popular theories are that it was used as a drinking den for local gentry, a Covenanters refuge, and a smugglers' lair.
-In 2007, the documentary television series Cities of the Underworld featured Gilmerton Cove in the episode Scotland's Sin City which postulates that the Cove was linked to a nearby Hellfire Club building via a secret passage.
+It has been suggested that it was used as a drinking den for local gentry, a Covenanters refuge, meeting place for the Hellfire Club and a smugglers' lair.

+A five-year collaborative project between Gilmerton Heritage Trust and The City of Edinburgh Council allowed the newly restored Cove to open in 2003 as an educational resource for the community as well as a place to visit.
+This included a research project into the archaeology and history of the Cove by CFA Archaeology Ltd with historical research by Richard Oram.

+The cove was operated as a tourist attraction until it was closed during the COVID-19 pandemic.
+It is still closed as of 2023.